bolutifesoftwareengineer68/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 7 adds execution permission to the owner, the group owner and the other users, to the file hello script 8 sets no permission to owner and group but gives other users all permission script 9 sets the mode of the file hello to this: -rwxr-x-wx
+script 7 adds execution permission to the owner, the group owner and the other users, to the file hello script 8 sets no permission to owner and group but gives other users all permission script 9 sets the mode of the file hello to this: -rwxr-x-wx script 10 sets the mode of the file hello the same as olleh’s mode